MachineFabric Documentation

 1. Identify — MachineFabric reads the file’s media type (PDF, PNG, MP3, etc.)

-2. Match — It finds plugins that can handle that input type
+2. Match — It finds cartridges that can handle that input type

-3. Execute — The plugin runs, producing output with a new media type
+3. Execute — The cartridge runs, producing output with a new media type

-4. Chain — If more processing is needed, the output feeds into the next plugin
+4. Chain — If more processing is needed, the output feeds into the next cartridge

 5. Store — Results are indexed for search and display